Khor Fakkan Amphitheatre

-The Khor Fakkan Amphitheatre is an amphitheatre and a cultural landmark in the Emirate of Sharjah, located in Khor Fakkan.
+The Khor Fakkan Amphitheatre is an open-air theatre and a cultural landmark in the Emirate of Sharjah, located in Khor Fakkan.
+This is a Roman style architectural theatre (not an amphitheatre, contrary to its name) which is a semi-circular shape with tiered seating and it provides an excellent views of the stage from all angles.

 History

-The amphitheatre was opened to the public and inaugurated by the ruler of Sharjah Sheikh Sultan bin Muhammad Al Qasimi on 14 December 2020.
+The theatre was opened to the public and inaugurated by the ruler of Sharjah Sheikh Sultan bin Muhammad Al Qasimi on 14 December 2020.
 In 21 April 2022, the amphitheatre was added to the United Arab Emirates banknotes and was featured on the 10 dirham bill.

 Location

-The amphitheatre is located at the foot of "Al Sayed" mountain facing the beach of the city of Khorfakkan.
+The theatre is located at the foot of "Al Sayed" mountain facing the beach of the city of Khorfakkan.